9 Best Payroll Services for Small Businesses in 2023

 ADP Run’s cloud-based platform allows you to run payroll from anywhere and any device, provided there’s an available internet connection.
 (Source: ADP Run)

-ADP Is Featured In
+ADP Is Featured in

-Apart from direct deposits, ADP offers a Wisely Direct debit card to provide your unbanked employees another option to receive payments.
+- Multiple payment options: Apart from direct deposits, ADP offers a Wisely Direct debit card to provide your unbanked employees another option to receive payments.
 It also provides paper checks (with 10 advanced fraud protection features), but this option is available only in ADP Run’s higher tiers.

 Scoring an average rating of 4.5 out of 5 on G2 and Capterra (as of this writing), ADP Run received many positive reviews in which users praised its user-friendly solutions that make payroll easy to run.
 Several others also appreciate its reporting tools, while some noted that it can be a bit expensive for small businesses.